-Figure 2: Map of the Dutch coast indicating the location of the JARKUS transects (yellow lines), the offshore stations (wave buoys and tide gauges, black circles and triangles respectively), and the 100 typological coastal profiles (TCPs, red dots) used as training dataset in the present study.
-The thick black lines perpendicular to the coastline separate the different Dutch coastal areas, each one associated to one offshore station.
-The map is projected on the "Amersfoort / RD new" coordinate system (EPSG: 28992) with the X and Y axis in meters.
+Figure 2.
+Map of the Dutch coast indicating the location of the JARKUS transects (yellow lines), the offshore stations (wave buoys and tide gauges, black circles and triangles, respectively), and the 100 typological coastal profiles (TCPs, red dots) used as the training dataset in the present study.
+The thick black lines perpendicular to the coastline separate the different Dutch coastal areas, each one associated with one offshore station.
+The map is projected on the "Amersfoort/RD New" coordinate system (EPSG: 28992) with the x and y axis in meters.
 The basemap shown is obtained from ESRI (ESRI, 2011).